Shampoo Bar – Lavender & Tea Tree

-Each lavender tea tree shampoo bar is handmade with Castor Oil, Coconut Oil, Olive Oil, Lavender and Tea Tree essential oils, water.
-And nothing else.
+Each lavender tea tree shampoo bar is handmade with Castor Oil, Coconut Oil, Olive Oil, Lavender and Tea Tree essential oils.

 You won’t find even the smallest smidgen of palm oil, parabens, sulphates, triclosan or phthalates in any of our soaps; all we add is feel-good factor.
 Our plastic-free boxes are recycled and recyclable, and we’re also registered with The Vegan Society and Cruelty Free International.
 We’ve even earned a ‘Best’ rating with Ethical Consumer, so you can enjoy a spotlessly clean conscience.

 Ingredients: Sodium cocoate, Sodium olivate, Aqua, Sodium castorate, Lavandula angustifolia (lavender) essential oil contains linalool, limonene, geraniol, Melaleuca alternifolia (tea tree) essential oil contains limonene.

 …THESE THINGS MAY EFFECT THE PERFORMANCE OF NATURAL SHAMPOO

 Our natural shampoo bars are not formulated for coloured hair so some may experience fading.